A brief timeline of YouTube's history and its impact on the internet

 - April 2005: "Me at the Zoo” becomes the first video to go up on the site.
-It is fairly self-explanatory.
+It is pretty self-explanatory.

 - May 2005: YouTube's Beta site is launched.

-- July 2005: Video HTML embedding added to the site for the very first time.
+- July 2005: Video HTML embedding was added to the site for the very first time.